← All Stories

 cherokeenative-americanwatkinsheritage

-Michael Jared Dutton's Cherokee heritage traces through his great-great-grandmother Alice, who married Andrew Watkins.
-While Alice's maiden name remains unknown, her Cherokee identity is corroborated by documented mixed-blood Cherokee communities in Washington County, Virginia.
+Michael Jared Dutton's Cherokee heritage traces through his great-great-grandmother Alice, who married John Andrew Watkins.
+While Alice's maiden name remains unknown, her Cherokee identity is clearly visible in family photographs and is corroborated by documented mixed-blood Cherokee communities in Washington County, Virginia.

 The Watkins family itself had connections to the Cherokee dating back to at least 1791, when a Claiborne Watkins was present at the Treaty of Holston between colonial settlers and the Cherokee nation.

-This heritage is a source of pride for the family and represents an important thread in the complex tapestry of Appalachian history — where indigenous, colonial, and frontier cultures intersected and blended over centuries.
+This heritage represents an important thread in the complex tapestry of Appalachian history — where indigenous, colonial, and frontier cultures intersected and blended over centuries.